dataengineering-community/launchpad/DE Fundamentals/task.md

 **Mode of Submission**
 Share a link to your solution.
 This can be a GitHub readme, PDF, presentation slide etc.

-The submission form will be provided.
+Submit using this form https://forms.gle/Hfp7N2i74Swv7x1QA